 Timeline event rollups provide important benefits over the existing connection-based method of rolling up event data using the Timeline Query Connection.

-This new feature:
+This feature:

-• Empowers business users and data analysts with a simple, powerful tool
+Empowers business users and data analysts with a simple, powerful tool.

-• Calculates your rollups as your time-based data streams into BlueConic
+Calculates your rollups as your time-based data streams into BlueConic,

-• Automatically recalculates data rollups based on the retention policy set for your timeline data
+Automatically recalculates data rollups based on the retention policy set for your timeline data.

-• Provides performance and efficiency gains by only rolling up the data when needed
+Provides performance and efficiency gains by only rolling up the data when needed.

-• Offers improved data governance, with features integrated and controlled by a separate role-based permission
+Offers improved data governance, with features integrated and controlled by a separate role-based permission.

-• Provides PII-validation and data typing, and blocks users from deleting timeline event properties that are currently used in a rollup
+Provides PII-validation and data typing, and blocks users from deleting timeline event properties that are currently used in a rollup.

 Role-based access control